nxtwave/wetter/README.md

 * The application uses a proxy service to connect to Open Weather API.
 It is hosted on NodeJS and ExpressJS.
 See endpoints at /server/api
 * The proxy service avoids CORS issues of calling services on a separate domain.
+* The proxy service can also be adapted for local security policies, caching of results, and merging results with other data sources.
 * The local webpack server uses a proxy configuration, in proxy.conf.json, to route calls for /api to port 3000.
 In production the proxy is not necessary unless the API is running as a separate application